 Notoedres cati closely resembles Sarcoptes both in behaviour and morphology.
 Infestation in cats is not readily transferable to other animals but cases have been recorded in dogs, rabbits, hamsters, wild cats and canids.
-Cat notoedric mange is not considered to be zoonotic (see also 8.3).
+Cat notoedric mange can also occur in humans causing transient dermatitis.

 The life cycle is similar to that of S. scabiei.
-Unlike S. scabiei, mites tend to aggregate in small groups forming small nests.
-The time taken for development from egg to adult stage is 1-3 weeks.
+Unlike S. scabiei, mites tend to aggregate in small groups forming nests.
+The time taken for development from egg to adult stage is approximately 3 weeks.